 In a relatively short opinion, the Georgia Supreme Court reversed and remanded, citing a long line of cases establishing that the state constitution does, in fact, protect “the right to pursue an occupation of one’s choosing free from unreasonable government interference.”
 It ruled that the lower court’s decision was based on an erroneous interpretation of a prior case which merely stood “for the unremarkable proposition that an individual’s due process right to practice a . . . profession is subject to reasonable regulation by the State.”
 That case did not, however, mean that there was no right to practice a profession at all.
 It therefore remanded so that the due process claim could proceed to the merits.

-The court also agreed with the plaintiffs that CLCs and IBCLCs are similarly situated, such that the plaintiffs had adequately stated a claim that treating the groups differently violated the equal protection clause.
-Not only do the two perform similar work, the complaint alleged that both groups were equally competent to do that work.
+The court also ruled that the plaintiffs had adequately alleged that CLCs and IBCLCs were similarly situated for purposes of an equal protection challenge.
+The complaint alleged that the two perform similar work and that both groups were equally competent to do that work.
 (That allegation was bolstered by the fact that the legislature had previously rejected a nearly identical bill after the Georgia Occupational Regulation Review Council determined that CLCs and IBCLCs were equally qualified.
-The legislature went on to pass a later iteration of the bill despite those objections.)
-Given that CLCs and IBCLCs perform similar tasks and are similarly qualified, the court ruled that they were similarly situated for purposes of an equal protection challenge regardless of the fact that the prerequisites for obtaining the two credentials differed.
+The legislature went on to pass a later iteration of the bill despite objections.)
+The Court ruled that, accepting these facts as true, the groups were similarly situated for purposes of an equal protection challenge regardless of the fact that the prerequisites for obtaining the two credentials differed.

 On remand, the plaintiffs will now have the chance to make their case on the merits.

 This article was updated on February 9, 2021 to clarify the nature of the Court's decision with respect to whether CLCs and IBCLCs are similarly situated.